lukifer23/GemmaFischer/screenshots/README.md

 ---

-**Screenshots will be added after training completion and system testing.** 📸🎯
+Screenshots will be added after training completion and system testing.